Production / Worship Team

 - Flexibility: The worship and/or production leader always tries to give adequate notice of schedule or setlist changes.
 While it is not uncommon for these changes to take place, it is only done when necessary.
 It is recommended that you periodically check back with Planning Center to view any potential changes.

-Once you submit your application, the Creative Arts Director or Media Arts Pastor will contact you to arrange an audition time.
+Once you submit your application, the Worship Arts or Production Director will contact you to arrange an audition time.
 They will communicate with you prior to the rehearsal about the song or songs for your audition.
 Usually we ask that you learn one or two songs from the setlist for that particular weekend.

 Auditions are, by nature, a little intimidating.
 We will try to make the process as relaxed as possible.
 In some cases, it may be evident that an applicant’s skills have not developed enough to serve on a regularly scheduled basis.
 Should this be the case, those conducting the audition will give some advice on how the applicant can improve.
 After some time and practice another audition may be scheduled.

 If you are applying to a production position you will interview instead of audition.
-The Media Arts Pastor will want to talk to you, see your skills and knowledge of the equipment you wish to operate.
+The Production Director will want to talk to you, see your skills and knowledge of the equipment you wish to operate.

 Don't be intimidated!
 There are currently many serving that aren't professional cinematographers, website designers, or music majors.
 Everyone is welcome, and we will work with you and grow your skills so that some day you may be regularly scheduled.